ans-group/docs.ukfast.co.uk/source/fastdesk/FAQs/howcaniresetmyfastdeskpassword.md

 ![Image194](files/Image194.png)

-You'll then receive a confirmation message stating that your password has been changed successfully.
+You'll then be notified that your password has been changed successfully.

 ![Image196](files/Image196.png)